vishal-deriv/translations/README.md

 The action takes following inputs:

 - `PROJECT_SOURCE_DIRECTORY`: Source directory of your project by default it is `src`
+- `CROWDIN_BASE_PATH`: Base path of the translations in the Crowdin project by default it is `.`
+- `CROWDIN_BASE_URL`: Base URL of the CDN where the translations are stored, default is `https://api.crowdin.com`
 - `CROWDIN_BRANCH_NAME`: Running on production, test or staging etc
 - `CROWDIN_PROJECT_ID`: Crowdin project ID which can be found in the crowdin project settings
 - `CROWDIN_PERSONAL_TOKEN`: Crowdin personal token which can be found in the crowdin account settings